• Skip to primary navigation

 Woman pouring rose in a plastic stemless wine glass.

-In the end, I kept the table pretty simple, with pops of blue to go with the pretty pinks.
+In the end, I kept the table pretty simple, with pops of blue (thanks to an interesting tablecloth) that went really well with the pretty pinks of the rosé.
 A cleanse is typically about wellness so I wanted everything to feel light and feminine with floral touches.

 I used a planter that I already had as one of my ice buckets (note to self: permanently plug the drainage hole before next time.
 I'm not sure if you know this, because I apparently forgot, ice melts...).